 The spirit of this also guides the way our curriculum is designed, reviewed, evaluated and adapted by our staff team.
 Through action research, consultation with staff and Governors, feedback from our school community and professional development, we constantly explore and seek out new ways to provide even stronger, broader opportunities for our children.

-The following five aspirations underpin all aspects of our curriculum design:
+The following six aspirations underpin all aspects of our curriculum design:

 All children will develop into confident, articulate communicators.

 The ability to communicate confidently in life opens many doors, and is central to success in the world in which our children will grow up.

 Our classrooms, in all subject areas, buzz with the sound of collaborative learning, ideas being discussed and exchanged, and a wide, ambitious vocabulary being taught and used.
 The value of talk as a learning tool is explicitly promoted.
 Our children all value having a voice, and are supported to use their voices to express themselves and promote positive change in the communities they are part of.

 Children want to be challenged.
 They want to know that we believe they are capable of great things.
 They want to feel safe to make mistakes as a part of striving for something greater in the end.

 We are committed to creating a culture where they can do this.
 Therefore, in all subject areas, we present problem solving challenges in learning, where children seek their own answers.
 We ask questions to help them deepen their understanding and consider what is possible.
 We never limit their ambition, and encourage them to have the highest possible aspirations.
 Our school is a community that embraces challenge.